Day Trip to Cavtat: Everything You Need to Know

 Cavtat is a town built along the water but unlike Dubrovnik, the coastline is flat.
 Below are some details to help you navigate Cavtat with a wheelchair.

 Boats to Cavtat are small, without a ramp, and when it’s windy make for a rocky entry and exit.
-Therefore, the most accessible way to arrive to Cavtat is by public bus or private transportation.
+Therefore, the most accessible way to arrive in Cavtat is by public bus or private transportation.

 An accessible public restroom is located at the outdoor bus station, next to the tourist office.
 Since Cavtat is so small, you can easily get to the restroom within five minutes from the main downtown coastal area.